 David is a Physical Therapist Assistant with an Advanced Proficiency designation in Orthopedics, Endurance Coach, Certified Strength and Conditioning Specialist, Personal Trainer, and a competitive Endurance Athlete with a focus in Duathlon who holds dual Masters Degrees in Exercise Science and Nutrition and Public Health.
 Learn more about him here.

 I have spent countless hours researching how to set up a cycling training program, to no prevail.
 The more I read, the more I honestly got confused in what to do.
-After many countless hours searching I turned to Endurance Strong founder, David Kell.
-Reading through his bio one must say to themselves like I did, "With the education listed he must know what he's talking about."
+After many countless hours searching I turned to my friend and Endurance Strong founder, David Kell.
+I said to myself "With all his education and experience he must know what he's talking about."
 Also, the cost of the training plans is perfect for a single income household.
 Dave gave me a lot of great coaching and valuable advice through the years and when he started Endurance Strong, I spotted the long hilly race training plan on his site and it seemed perfect for me and my main event coming up in June.
-So as always, with Dave’s expertise guiding me, I got to work starting Jan 1st to get my base fitness up as much as possible before starting the 12 week plan.
-Timing is perfect because I got a solid base in the legs and the plan will lead right up to my goal hilly event.
+So, with Dave’s guidance, I got to work starting Jan 1st to get my base fitness up as much as possible before starting the 12 week plan.
+Timing was perfect because I got a solid base in the legs before the 12wk plan started.
 I started Week 1 of the training plan knowing I had a “C” priority race on the first Saturday.
-This week felt ‘appropriately challenging’ as Dave likes to say, as I felt the intensity but I was also well prepared because I had the base that he recommended I should have before starting the program.
-So, going into the race March 13th, I felt as if the legs were primed and ready to fire on all cylinders.
 While being prone to cramping in longer endurance events especially ones with hills, I was still a little nervous at the start line.
 Fast forward 2+ hours later, I found myself leading the race with only a few hundred meters to go.
-No, I didn't win but the ability to be at the end of a 50+ mile race with the pack was a win in my book based off many years of poor results.
-I couldn't have done it without the motivation and base fitness that Dave and Endurance Strong provided me.
-Week 1 of this plan done and on to Week 2's training and already loving it.
-The rest of the plan looks challenging, fun, and like it will leave me in prime condition for my “A” Race.
-I’ll be sure to update this after that race, but with all the quality coaching and advice over the years I don’t doubt it will be a success and I highly recommend considering Endurance Strong as your source for all things training related!
+No, I didn't win but the ability to be at the end of a 50+ mile race with the pack was a win in my book based off many years of poor results and having only just base training in my legs.
+Over the rest of the training plan I was consistently challenged but never felt like I was pushed too far.
+Everything felt “appropriately challenging” as Dave likes to say, as I felt the intensity but I was always well prepared for it.
+Finally, the race I was working towards arrived.
+It was a stage race consisting of a long hilly stage race and uphill time trial on Saturday and a Criterium on Sunday.
+As I mentioned the long hilly race was my biggest concern, but I was well prepared.
+I stayed with the pack up every hill and late into the race.
+Then I had an ill-timed mechanical and would never be able to catch back on.
+I was able to finish strong though and I shifted my focus to the time trial which, despite being heavier than most of my competitors, I held my own on the up-hill course beating many of them.
+Then the Sunday Crit came, and I felt superhuman, finishing 7thand continuing to feel the fitness I gained during my training plan.
+I continued to podium week after week during the Nashville Crit Series all summer long and felt my fitness peak like never before.
+I couldn't have done it without the expertise and motivation of Dave and Endurance Strong.
+I highly recommend considering Endurance Strong as your source for all things training related!